The Chart for Alphabet Inc. (GOOGL) Is Flashing Mixed Signals

 GOOGL’s Market Performance

-GOOGL stocks went down by -6.37% for the week, with a monthly drop of -10.33% and a quarterly performance of -24.13%, while its annual performance rate touched -40.55%.
-The volatility ratio for the week stands at 4.18% while the volatility levels for the past 30 days are set at 3.44% for Alphabet Inc. The simple moving average for the period of the last 20 days is -7.92% for GOOGL stocks with a simple moving average of -24.49% for the last 200 days.
+GOOGL stocks went up by 11.35% for the week, with a monthly drop of -2.68% and a quarterly performance of -21.03%, while its annual performance rate touched -33.86%.
+The volatility ratio for the week stands at 2.84% while the volatility levels for the past 30 days are set at 3.39% for Alphabet Inc. The simple moving average for the period of the last 20 days is 2.07% for GOOGL stocks with a simple moving average of -17.17% for the last 200 days.

 Analysts’ Opinion of GOOGL